Asardo

 Asardo is a brand of sports car built in the United States.
 The first car was built in 1959 and subsequently modified by the designer in 1961.
 Only one was ever built.

-Background
+History

 "Asardo" is an acronym for "American Special Automotive Research and Design Organization".
 The company's founder and chief designer was mechanical engineer Helmut Schlosser, an Austrian who had emigrated to the United States.
 In the late 1950s he was managing a machine shop in North Bergen, New Jersey.
 Schlosser was interested in sports cars, at one time owning a Siata with a Stanguellini engine.

 Schlosser had completed the design for what would become the Asardo by 1957, and construction began in 1958.